by Matt Slick

 In light of all of this, I've written three interrelated articles:

-- Part 1, Attaining Salvation in Roman Catholicism
+- Part 1, Attaining Salvation in Roman Catholicism (this article)

 - Part 2, Maintaining Salvation in Roman Catholicism